-F. IRS RULES FOR REIMBURSEMENT ACCOUNTS
+G. IRS RULES FOR FLEXIBLE SPENDING ACCOUNTS

-Expenses eligible for reimbursement must be incurred in the Benefit Year.
+Expenses eligible for reimbursement must be incurred in the Benefit Plan Year.

-Reimbursements from a Reimbursement Account may only be for expenses allowed for that account.
-Only eligible medical expenses can be reimbursed from a medical Reimbursement Account, and only Dependent care expenses can be reimbursed from a Dependent Care Reimbursement Account or pretax insurance premiums.
+Reimbursements from an FSA may only be for expenses allowed for that account.
+Only eligible medical expenses can be reimbursed from a Health FSA, and only Dependent Care expenses can be reimbursed from a Dependent Care FSA or pre-tax insurance premiums.

-Expenses reimbursed from a Reimbursement Account may not be deducted on the Participant's federal income tax return.
+Expenses reimbursed from an FSA may not be deducted on the Participant's federal income tax return.
 Please consult your tax advisor if this is a concern.

-Participating in a medical and/or dependent care Reimbursement Account or pre-tax insurance premiums also results in Social Security taxes being reduced.
+Participating in a Health and/or Dependent Care FSA or pre-tax insurance premiums also results in Social Security taxes being reduced.
 This could affect a Participant's future Social Security benefits.
 Please consult your tax advisor if this is a concern.

-MID-YEAR ELECTION CHANGES: Generally, Reimbursement Account elections, like other benefit elections whose costs are paid pre-tax, may not be changed after the beginning of the Benefit Year.
+MID-YEAR ELECTION CHANGES: Generally, FSA elections, like other benefit elections whose costs are paid pre-tax, may not be changed after the beginning of the Benefit Plan Year.
 However, there are certain limited situations when elections can be changed.
 Participants and Eligible Employees are permitted to change elections when a qualifying change in status (other than a health insurance cost or coverage change) occurs as described in Section 2, provision E. Any change must be consistent with the Participant's change in status.

-USE IT OR LOSE IT RULE: If eligible expenses incurred in the Benefit Year are less than the amount contributed to the Reimbursement Account for the Benefit Year, the remaining account balance more than \$500.00 will be forfeited.
-The Choices Plan allows a run out period for submitting claims after The Benefit Year ends, but the expense must have been incurred in the Benefit Year.
-All claims must be faxed or postmarked by September 30 to qualify for reimbursement.
+USE IT OR LOSE IT RULE: If eligible expenses incurred in the Benefit Plan Year are less than the amount contributed to the Health FSA or LPFSA for the Benefit Plan Year, the remaining account balance more than \$500.00 will be forfeited.
+The MUS Choices Plan allows a run out period for submitting claims after The Benefit Plan Year ends, but the expense must have been incurred in the Benefit Plan Year.
+All claims must be received Allegiance Flex Advantage by September 30 following the Benefit Plan Year to be eligible for reimbursement.

-ROLL-OVER: Remaining account balances up to and including \$500.00 will roll-over to the next Benefit Year.
+ROLL-OVER: Remaining account balances in a Health FSA and LPFSA, up to and including \$500.00, will roll-over to the next Benefit Plan Year.

-G. LEAVES, TERMINATION OF EMPLOYMENT AND REHIRE
+H. LEAVES, TERMINATION OF EMPLOYMENT AND REHIRE

-LEAVE: Reimbursement Account benefits during a leave of absence may be continued like other Plan benefits as described in Section 3 through the remainder of the Benefit Year.
+LEAVE: Flexible Spending Account (FSA) benefits during a leave of absence may be continued like other Plan benefits as described in Section 3 through the remainder of the Benefit Plan Year.
 After applicable sick, vacation or compensatory time pay is exhausted, contributions must be made on an after-tax basis.
 If benefits lapse, re-enrollment upon return to work will be as follows:

-If the Employee returns to work in the same Benefit Year, any prior Reimbursement Account elections are reinstated under one of two Employee options:
+If the Employee returns to work in the same Benefit Plan Year, any prior FSA elections are reinstated under one of two Employee options: